49n3r/Porous-Carbon-Constructor/README.md

 C. Ugwumadu, W. Downs, R. Thapa, R. Olson III, M. Ali, J. Trembly, Y. Al-Majali and D. A. Drabolda </span>

-This script creates porous carbon model with desired porosity and pore distribution, which is then optimized using molecular dynamics simulation
+This script creates a porous carbon model with desired porosity and pore distribution, which is then optimized using molecular dynamics simulation

 **Authors Information**